-- " A downgrade could be prompted if (1) weakening fundamentals warrant a downgrade of the bank's BCA and, at the same time, RBG's fundamentals were to weaken to a level that the downgrade cannot be offset by higher affiliate support; (2) there were a deterioration of RBG's financial strength, because this would raise the current constraints for RLB Vorarlberg's BCA; and (3) changes to the bank's liability structure prompt a weaker result from our LGF analysis. - " Negative pressure on the BCA could result from a material weakening of RLB Vorarlberg's capital ratios combined with indications of materially rising asset risks.
+- " A downgrade could be prompted if (1) weakening fundamentals warrant a downgrade of the bank's BCA and, at the same time, RBG's fundamentals were to weaken to a level such that the downgrade cannot be offset by higher affiliate support; or (2) there were a deterioration in RBG's financial strength, because this would raise the current constraints for RLB Vorarlberg's BCA. - " In addition, a downgrade could result from a decrease in volume of senior unsecured debt relative to its tangible assets decreases by such an amount that it increases the severity of loss in our LGF analysis. - " Negative pressure on the BCA could result from a material weakening of RLB Vorarlberg's capital ratios, combined with indications of materially rising asset risks, or from a deterioration in the bank's liquidity profile.
+However, this would not result in a rating downgrade if the financial strength of its affiliate RBG remains unchanged.